 The principle goals of the PPS are to minimize the risks to life, property damage and social disruption, and to avoid public expenditure for emergency operation, evacuations and restoration due to natural hazards and associated processes.
 This is based on three components: prevention, protection and emergency response.

 Prevention from putting people and property at risk is the most cost effective means and the preferred approach for management of natural hazards.
-As such, the intent of the PPS is to direct development and site alteration away from areas where there is risk to public safety or of property damage.
+As such, the intent of the PPS is to direct development and site alteration away from areas where there is public safety or risk to life and property.

 Long Point Region Conservation Authority staff provides written comments to municipalities on applications made under the Planning Act as part of the Provincial One Window Plan Review Service.
 These applications may include: